Iruvar: Soundtrack

 The soundtrack was composed by A. R. Rahman with lyrics by Vairamuthu.
 It has songs ranging from pure Carnatic to Tamil folk and jazz.
-Rahman blended two Carnatic ragas—Naatai and Ghambeera Naatai—in "Narumugaye".
+Rahman blended two Carnatic ragas—Naattai and Gambheera Naattai—in "Narumugaye".
 "Vennila Vennila" and "Hello Mister Edhirkatchi" are based on jazz music.
 Rahman sampled Dave Grusin's "Memphis Stomp" for the intro of "Hello Mister Edhirkatchi".
 "Udal Mannukku" and "Unnodu Naan Irundha" were recitals by Arvind Swamy.
 Vishwa Mohan Bhatt also worked on the album, playing the Mohan veena upon Rahman's invitation.

 Release

-The censors saw the film on 31 December 1996 and opined that various characters in the film reflected the personal lives of some politicians and accordingly a certificate was denied.
+The Central Board of Film Certification panel saw the film on 31 December 1996 and opined that various characters in the film reflected the personal lives of some politicians and accordingly a certificate was denied.
 Following the producer's protest, it was seen by an eight-member revising committee on 2 January 1997 which suggested deletion of some objectionable portions and cleared the film for U/A certification.
 Four dialogues from the film were subsequently cut.
 However the objected scenes were muted with a background playing rather than a complete muting of the scenes.

-Two days before the release of the film, Dravidar Kazhagam president K. Veeramani threatened to mobilise public opinion against its screening in theatres, because he felt that it contained "objectionable" footage denigrating the Dravidian movement founded by Periyar.
-The politician threatened legal action, if the film was screened in theatres without removing what he perceived as the "offending" portion, but Mani Ratnam dismissed that Veeramani was making rushed conclusions without having seen the film.
+Two days before the release of the film, Dravidar Kazhagam president K. Veeramani threatened to mobilise public against its screening in theatres, because he felt that it contained "objectionable" footage denigrating the Dravidian movement founded by Periyar.
+The politician threatened legal action if the film was screened in theatres without removing what he perceived as the "offending" portion, but Mani Ratnam dismissed that Veeramani was making rushed conclusions without having seen the film.
 The film's box office performance was also hampered by the fallout from the FEFSI strike of 1997.

-A month after release in February 1997, the regional chief of the censor board G. Rajasekaran brought up the issue again and referred the film to the Indian Home Office for "advice", threatening that if more scenes were not deleted, it might ultimately, lead to a law and order problem.
+A month after the film's release in February 1997, the regional chief of the censor board G. Rajasekaran brought up the issue again and referred the film to the Indian Home Office for "advice", threatening that if more scenes were not deleted, it might ultimately lead to a law and order problem.
 The film was dubbed in Telugu under the title Iddaru and in Malayalam under the same name.

 Reception

-The film received positive reviews from critics including by reviewers in Kalki, Indolink, The Hindu, and the Edmonton Sun.
+The film received positive reviews from critics including by reviewers in Kalki, The Hindu, and the Edmonton Sun.